 I have my family, friends and my online community to thank for that.
 Lean on your friends and family and don’t be shy to ask for help.
 Heck, I’m happy to lend a helping hand to anyone, just don’t give up!

 My wife Caroline was amazing throughout the 90-day challenge.
-Not only did she made changes along with me, she pushed herself to keep up and kept me from breaking down and skipping a workout or eating a bad meal.
+Not only did she make changes along with me, she pushed herself to keep up and kept me from breaking down and skipping a workout or eating a bad meal.
 Thank you Caroline!

 Thank you to my Mom for understanding that I do love her homemade mac-n-cheese, but I don’t need it in my life.
 Thanks for all the support, Mom.